 If you’re going to venture toward water of any kind, you might want to consider protecting your camera lens.
 Camera bags come in a variety of sizes and most will even carry the additional items you might need to keep your gear safe while taking outdoor pictures.
 You can even purchase a special housing for most cameras that will allow you to shoot underwater.
 I just noticed today you can also purchase a portable umbrella just for your camera.
 It attaches to your tripod and protects your equipment from sun or rain.

 Watch Out For Sand

 Have you ever seen a camera lying unprotected on a beach blanket near the ocean?
 That scenario brings up two red flags.
 The first is water again.
 Being close to the ocean means high humidity all by itself.
 Your camera lens will gather moisture.
 You can expect some condensation if you do not have your camera protected.

 The other danger is sand.
 You need to take extra care in cleaning your lens after a day at the beach.
 Sand acts as an abrasive and will scratch those expensive lenses.
 You may want to use canned air to blow any sand particles away.
 And be sure and use cleaning supplies made especially for cameras.
 Most cameras sell an accessory kit that includes just about everything you might need to protect your camera from outdoor mishaps.

 Take Care of Sun Glare With Filters

-Most of those accessory kits I mentioned also include filters.
-Filters protect your camera from the suns harmful UV rays.
+Most of the accessory kits I mentioned also include filters.
+Filters protect your camera from the sun’s harmful UV rays.
 They also protect against sunspots and flares on your photos.
 Some photographers even use those filters for special effects.